 - Ride with traffic.
 Despite what some cyclists have been taught, all traffic should ride in the same direction.
 This allows for optimal visibility and makes passing/lane changing easier and safer.
 When riding on the right side, cyclists should position themselves on the far right with enough space between them and the curb to ensure safety.
 When hazards are present, cyclists are encouraged to look and signal before swerving.

 The California DMV also provides other valuable information for cyclists in their California Driver Handbook.
 This includes when to use traffic lanes, how to deal with different roadway situations, and making left turns.

-Causes of Cycling Accidents
+Causes of Cycling Accidents in SD

 There are hundreds of unique factors that can cause a cycling accident.
 Often, accidents resulting in death or injury involve a combination of these elements.
 Statistics on the common causes of injury (2012) include the following:

 - Collisions with motor vehicles represent the single largest cause of cycling accidents at 29 percent.